 Tsar Alexander III ordered the construction of the Trans Siberian Railroad in 1881.
-Between 1881 and 1891, the land was prospected, the designs made and adjusted designs for this massive project.
+Between 1881 and 1891, his engineers prospected the land.
+They made and adjusted designs for this massive project.
 And the real construction could start.
 And so the real history of the Trans Siberian Railways.

-The work was done mainly by immigrant workers from Turkey, Italy and China.
+The work was done mainly by immigrant workers from Turkey, Italy, and China.
 At four kilometer a day, the work advanced swiftly.
-The Tsar however had not foreseen an unlimited amount of money, so the lines were constructed with a tight budget in mind.
-This resulted in avoiding the creation of tunnels and therefore going around mountains.
+The Tsar, however, had not foreseen an unlimited amount of money, so the engineers build the lines with a tight budget in mind.
+That resulted in avoiding the creation of tunnels and therefore going around mountains.
 It also made that the choice of construction materials wasn’t always the best.

-The result was that, as soon as the line was completed in 1898, a project to rebuild it had to be started immediately.
+The result was that, as soon as the line opened in 1898, a project to rebuild it had, started immediately.
 That would take till 1916.
-It didn’t stopped companies from starting to operate the Trans Siberian railways and to make (sometimes very exaggerated) publicity about it, most notably on the Paris expo in 1889 (That’s the one where the Eiffel tower was created for as well.)
-One of the companies that operated with success a concession on the line, was the Belgian Compagnie International des Wagons-Lits.
+It didn’t stop companies from operating the Trans Siberian railways and to make (sometimes very exaggerated) publicity about it, most notably on the Paris Expo in 1889 (That’s the one with the Eiffel tower.)
+One of the companies that operated with success a concession on the line was the Belgian Compagnie International des Wagons-Lits.
 Passengers and journalists described the luxe on the trains as unseen.
-The kitchen was described as cordon bleu while it had many of its plates on the menu never actually being available for guests (not much has changed…) .
+The kitchen was described as cordon bleu (excellent) while it had many of its plates on the menu never actually being available for guests (not much has changed).